Setting a Goal to Cut Climate Pollution

 T – Transforming our infrastructure for climate adaption in vulnerable communities.
 It’s no secret that America’s roads, bridges, and sewers are in desperate need of repair.
 But for cities on the front lines of climate change AND that protect underserved populations, strengthening their foundations could mean the difference between life and death.
 We support a JUST transition to a 100% clean energy economy that invests in sustainable, reliable, and resilient infrastructure, but prioritizes vulnerable populations that need it most.

-A: Vulnerable and low-income communities are disproportionally impacted by the harms from climate change—bearing the brunt of floods and natural disasters, while also suffering the most negative health effects of air pollution.
-Cleaning up the entire energy system and pushing towards 100% clean energy across our economy will reduce this burden while providing equity, justice, and new economic opportunity.
+A: Low-income communities are disproportionally impacted by the harms from climate change—bearing the brunt of floods and natural disasters, while also suffering the most negative health effects of air pollution.
+Cleaning up the entire energy system and pushing towards zero climate pollution across our entire economy will reduce this burden while providing equity, justice, and new economic opportunities.

-A: We’ve done nothing but wait so far.
+A: When it comes to solving climate change, technology breakthroughs are enormously promising.
+But we simple sit back and wait for breakthroughs.
+We’ve done nothing but wait so far.
 Our carbon and methane emissions are on the rise.
 That hasn’t gotten us anywhere—in fact, it has gotten us into this state of emergency.

 Engineers and inventors are hard at work on innovative solutions, but we can’t leave our future to luck.
 Every single year that we wait, the climate disturbance gets worse—and more expensive to address.
 Worse, the Trump administration has refused to take any responsibility for climate pollution.
 The administration is moving us backward by weakening or rolling back vital regulations against pollution.
 We have to demand immediate change.

-A: Right now, the USA has 98 operating nuclear power reactors in 30 states.
+A: Right now, the US has 98 operating nuclear power reactors in 30 states.
 They account for roughly 20% of our electricity.
 These plants do not emit climate pollution.
 But they are aging.

 Nuclear power carries some large risks.
 When a solar panel breaks, the worst that can happen is a sunny day.
 When a nuclear plant breaks, it can be disastrous.
 However, many states rely on a nuclear energy in their power mix—and have been doing so for decades, without terrible accidents.
 Nuclear plants that are up and running can continue to produce carbon-free energy.
 Utilities need to ensure those plants continue to be as safe, up-to-date, and reliable as possible.

-A: Nuclear fusion (as opposed to fission) is still a very long way off from being feasible, or affordable.
+New kinds of nuclear power may change the landscape, but that’s far in the future.
+Nuclear fusion (as opposed to fission) is still a very long way off from being feasible, or affordable.
 But we also believe there should be every possible investment in developing new, clean, and safe forms of power generation.
 Perhaps there will be a major breakthrough in fusion.
-But in the meantime, we must use the tools we have to clean up climate pollution.
-Renewable energy from the sun and wind are already gaining traction across the country, fast.
+But in the meantime, we must use the tools we already have to clean up climate pollution: Renewable energy from the sun and wind are already gaining traction across the country, fast.

 What about natural gas?